NICK ROBINSON is a burgeoning actor who is solidifying his

 Robinson booked his first professional job as the series regular on the ABC

-early age, winning praise for his starring work in several local Seattle
+an early age.
+After winning praise for his starring work in several local

-productions, including "To Kill a Mocking Bird," "Mame," "A Thousand Clowns" and
+Seattle productions including "To Kill a Mocking Bird," "Mame," "A Thousand